lorenzoscottb/DReAMy/README.md

  'HA': 'happiness'}
 ```
 #### Generation
-Under this variance, a T5 model is trained with the same data to generate the emotion-based reports, with two extra feature.
-First, the emotion are "numbered".
+Under this format, a `T5-base` model is trained with the same data to generate emotion-based reports, with two extra features.
+First, the emotions are "numbered".
 This refers to the fact that if the same emotion was found more than once in the same report, the model should be able to identify so.
-Second, the model is also trained to recognise *to which character* the emotion are associated with.
+Second, the model is also trained to recognise *to which character* the emotions are associated with.
 See the examples below.

 ##### English-only, characters + numbered emotions
 ```py
 classification_type = "generation"